Colima Dog

 Cultural Heritage Imaging discussion

-Youtube (many tutorials but of variable quality)
+YouTube (many tutorials of variable quality)

 USGS Report on Metashape 1.6 detailed workflow for mapping of coastal environments with UAV images